-Are you thinking about moving to Japan but unsure if you’ll be happy in Japan?
+Are you thinking about moving to Japan but unsure if you’ll be happy here?
 Maybe you don’t know if you’re suited to live in Japan, a country so different from your own?
 Find out here whether or not you have these traits for someone living in Japan!

 Japan is like a new lover.